-Next, run an AdWords Advisor report.
+Next, run a Google Ads Advisor report.
 This special domain analysis report puts you in their shoes, getting an analysis of improvements they could make in their PPC campaign.
 Any weaknesses like wasting budget on weak terms or neglecting important keywords will stand out in this report.

 How To> Look for the “reports” section of SpyFu.
 Choose the PPC report and enter a domain.
 We can finish the report from there, or you can customize it further with specific competitors or keywords to focus on.

 Some tools reach their findings differently than how SpyFu does.
 Try some other angles to validate the conclusions that you got through SpyFu in the earlier steps.